 Experience Representing Government Entities

 Motley Rice attorneys have and continue to play a leading role in helping state and local governments combat the opioid crisis through comprehensive research and litigation.
-Our attorneys are committed to public health and have experience advancing consumer health & safety initiatives.
+Our attorneys are committed to public health and have experience advancing consumer health and safety initiatives.
 In the 1990’s Motley Rice co-founders Ron Motley (1944-2013) and Joe Rice represented more than two dozen state attorneys general and other public entities in litigation against Big Tobacco.
 The litigation resulted in the $246 billion Master Settlement Agreement, the largest civil settlement in U.S. history.
-The resolution also included reimbursement to the states for publicly funded health care costs and advertising and sponsorship restrictions on the tobacco companies
+The resolution also included reimbursement to the states for publicly funded health care costs and advertising and sponsorship restrictions on the tobacco companies.

 Opioid Epidemic Impact